-A grey social revolution is occurring, with people in their late fifties and sixties divorcing at a higher rate than ever before these couples are know as silver splitters.
+A grey social revolution is occurring, with people in their late fifties and sixties divorcing at a higher rate than ever before, these couples are known as silver splitters.

 Stats on divorce amongst silver splitters